 I think that most men don’t have any idea what it actually means to be a man.
-My own images of manhood were formed by unfortunate characters from Homer Simpson to Arnold Schwarzenegger.
+My father left in sixth grade after some spectacularly bad life choices, so my own images of manhood were formed by unfortunate characters from Homer Simpson to Arnold Schwarzenegger.
 When I married my wife, I think my view of “husband” was a mix between a guy who drinks beer on the couch after work and is loud and scary when needed.

-Sadly, even the Church often embraces this sort of view of manhood (see this great interview with Cardinal Raymond Leo Burke).
+Sadly, even the Church often has a poor view of manhood (see this great interview with Cardinal Raymond Leo Burke).
 Too many men no longer realize they’re called to so much more than merely go to work, drink beer, and watch football.
 Their families, and society in general, languish for good sacrificial headship.
 We’ve lost touch with the patient, wise, compassionate, and strong (but gentle!) model to try to become.

 Further contributing to the problem, modern technology has changed how we interact with the world.
 Advertising and media now invade every aspect of our lives, filling our heads with materialism and denying that most precious time of quiet.
 The internet puts any form of media we could ever imagine at our fingertips.
 Technology isn’t bad, but we must bend it to our will if we are to become what God made us to be.